niplav/site/life_advice.md

 	* Get enough sleep to not be tired during the day
 	* Eliminate debt, invest money you have lying around
 	* Spend less time sitting
-		* The alternatives are standing and walking
+		* The alternatives are standing (e.g. at a standing desk) and walking
 	* Try to be better looking
 		* General hygiene
 		* Dressing better